leeli0/learningJournal/CSSNotes.md

 - CSS properties and values are case-sensitive.
 The property and value in each pair are separated by a colon. (:)
 - If a property is unknown, or if a value is not valid for a given property, the declaration is processed as invalid.
 It is completedly ignored by the browser's CSS engine.
 - In CSS (and other web standards), it has been agreed that US spelling is the standard where there is language variation or uncertainty.
+- Similarly, if a browser encouters a selector that it doesn't understand,  it will just ignore the whole rule and move on to the next one.

 ### functions
 - A function consists of the function name, and parentheses to enclose the values for the function.